Upcoming Events

 Whether you’re dedicated to poetry, stories, memoirs, or novels, you can choose from five workshops that approach writing at every stage, from concept to completion.
 Our accomplished faculty of lauded writers and experienced industry professionals will offer comprehensive expertise guiding the craft of writing as well as insights into the world of publishing.

-Join fellow writers for four days and five evenings of creativity, skills-building, inspiration, excellent food and community, and while you’re with us take advantage of on-site yoga, the adjacent lake for swimming and kayaking, and miles of hiking trails.
+Join fellow writers for four days and five evenings of creativity, skills-building, inspiration, excellent food and community, and while you’re with us take advantage of on-site yoga, the adjacent lake for kayaking, and miles of hiking trails.
 Each of our five distinguished faculty members will welcome writers into a supportive and immersive experience, offering well-appointed accommodations—each with a private bath—along with all meals and expert instruction included.

 Meet the Faculty